SPECIAL TEAMS Sample Clauses

 2. The selection of SWAT team members will Be made by the Field Office career board with final approval by the SAC.

-3. Selection for membership on the HRT will be made by the FBIHQ XXXXX board after consideration of the recommendation of the official in charge of the HRT.
+3. Selection for membership on the HRT will be made by the FBIHQ ▇▇▇▇▇ board after consideration of the recommendation of the official in charge of the HRT.

 4. Within six months of the effective date of this agreement, the FBI will develop and use, to the greatest extent possible, objective criteria for selection to SWAT and HRT.
 The FBI will provide 1 SWAT is an acronym for Special Weapons and Tactics.

 SPECIAL TEAMS.
-43.1 All members of this Bargaining Unit that participate in special teams, downriver mutual aid (DMA) or otherwise compensated at 1 ½ times during their hourly rate of pay for participation in these extra duties well not on duty and shall not be forced to participate if members choose not to do so.
-DMA members who are on duty shall be granted release Time for these activities without loss of payer benefits.
-Special teams shall be defined as any DMA assistance with regard to hazmat, investigations, diving and any special teams that is provided by the DMA pact or as created by the employer.
-Additionally, the shall apply to any extra duties performed to assist the City of Ecorse Fire Administration such as HEMS or EMS administration assistance, training officers or any other extra duties above and beyond regular firefighting and EMS duties.
+43.1 All employees that participate in special teams, Downriver Mutual Aid (DMA) or otherwise, shall be compensated at 1 ½ times their prevailing hourly rate of pay for participation in these extra duties while not on duty and shall not be forced to participate if members choose not to do so.
+DMA members who are on duty shall be granted release time for these activities without loss of benefits.
+Special teams shall be defined as any DMA assistance with regard to Hazardous Materials, Fire Investigation, Dive, Logistics, and any other special team that is provided by the DMA pact or as created by the Employer.
+Additionally, this shall apply to any extra duties performed to assist the Fire Chief, such as HEMS or EMS administration assistance, training officers, or any other extra duties above and beyond regular firefighting and EMS duties.